calroc/Thun/docs/Zipper.md

 This notebook is about using the "zipper" with joy datastructures.
 See the [Zipper wikipedia entry](https://en.wikipedia.org/wiki/Zipper_%28data_structure%29) or the original paper: ["FUNCTIONAL PEARL The Zipper" by Gérard Huet](https://www.st.cs.uni-saarland.de/edu/seminare/2005/advanced-fp/docs/huet-zipper.pdf)

 Given a datastructure on the stack we can navigate through it, modify it, and rebuild it using the "zipper" technique.

-### Preamble

 ```python